Marine Corps Air Facility Walnut Ridge: Walnut Ridge Army Air Field

 Walnut Ridge AAF was placed under the jurisdiction of the Southeast Training Command, Army Air Forces Training Command.
 Training at the Army Air Forces Flying School (Basic) began in October 1943.
 It put new pilots through the third stage of their flight training, largely with Vultee BT-13 Valiant single-engine monoplane trainers.
-Graduates from the basic flight school were transferred to one of Training Command's Advanced flying schools that operated AT-6 Texan Advanced trainers, and upon graduation, they were awarded their pilot's wings and commissioned as 2d lieutenants.
+Graduates from the basic flight school were transferred to one of Training Command's advanced flying schools, like nearby Blytheville Army Airfield.
+Upon competition of the training program, the cadets were awarded their pilot's wings and commissioned as second lieutenants.